XCTEQ/XCFit/README.md

             $ swift package fetch

-We can build, test package using the commnds avavilable for the Swift Package Manager.
+We can build, test package using the Commands available for the Swift Package Manager.